SverchkovVlad/BooksAccounting/README.md

 1. Download project as .zip file and unpack it.
 2. Separately install node_modules to 'BooksAccounting-main' folder.
 3. Download JSON-server from https://github.com/typicode/json-server.
 We will use it for immitation data loading from server.
-4. Using VS Code (or another code editor) open db.json file in JSON-server and replace it`s content with next code:
+4. Using VS Code (or another code editor) open JSON-server folder.
+Run `npm install -g json-server` in terminal.
+Then create `db.json` file and fill it with next code:

 ```json
 {